-Naftali Bennett is an Israeli politician and the country’s 13th prime minister.
+Naftali Bennett is an Israeli politician and served as the country’s 13th prime minister.

 The son of American immigrants, Bennett grew up in Haifa.
 He and his wife Gilat live in Ra’anana with their four children.